WST/EZMoonblow/README.md

 ## For Developers and AI Assistants

-**📋 Important**: If you're contributing to this project or working with AI assistance, please read [CONTRIBUTING.md](CONTRIBUTING.md) first.
+**📋 Important**: If you’re contributing to this project or working with AI assistance, please read [CONTRIBUTING.md](CONTRIBUTING.md) first.
 This file contains essential guidelines for code style, project structure, and architectural patterns that must be followed.

 ### Recommended development environment